cs1302uga/cs1302-tutorials/components/components.md

 the many packages included ith JavaFX can be found [here](https://docs.oracle.com/javase/8/javafx/api/toc.htm).

+## Course-Specific Learning Outcomes
+* **LO2.a:** Identify redundancy in a set of classes and interfaces, then refactor using inheritance and polymorphism to emphasize code reuse.
+* **LO2.e:** (Partial) Utilize existing generic methods, interfaces, and classes in a software solution.
+* **LO7.a:** (Partial) Design and implement a graphical user interface in a software project.

 ## Getting Started

 1. First, you need to ensure that your terminal emulator supports X-forwarding.
 This allows